Dumbhog/DiscordBot/README.md

 This is a simple bot I created for my own Roblox Discod server, and my submission for the hackclub event *Converge*, it is currently in early development so that's why it lacks many features.

-Disclaimer: This is **not** a throwaway project designed just for a YSWS, my late awareness of Converge merely promted me to create it immediately and get some hours in, submitting it in early development, I will continue to update it in the coming weeks.

 ## Features
 The bot in its current state mainly accomplishes 2 features:
 > 1. creates a custom welcome message for any member that joins the server and declares wether they are the 2nd/3rd member, etc.